Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 ### **Debugrun log**
 The best thing you can provide to help fix an issue is a debug log of the problem manifesting.
 A debug log is a very detailed description of everything SD Maid did.
 Note that the file may private information in form of file names and pathes on your device.

-A debug run is initiated if SD Maids detects the file ```sdm-force-debug-run``` in its public files folder.
+A debug run is initiated if SD Maids detects the file ```sdm-force-debug-run``` in its public cache folder.
 Example:
 ```
-/storage/emulated/0/Android/data/eu.thedarken.sdm/files/sdm-force-debug-run
+<sdcard>/Android/data/eu.thedarken.sdm/cache/logfiles/sdm-force-debug-run
 ```
+This folder is used as SD Maid can write to it without any extra permissions or requirements, thus we can use the debugrun to troubleshoot permission issues too :wink:.

 If the file exists and you restart SD Maid, the file will be consumed and the current session will be a debug run.
 If you are unsure if SD Maid is completely shutdown, just force close it.